cozy-labs/cozy-light/README.md

 Cozy Light allows you to store on your own box your files, calendars, contacts, todos, etc. it requires little configuration and can run on cheap hardwares:
-Raspberry Pi at home, on a Digital Ocean VPS or on a good old desktop computer at home.
+Raspberry Pi, on a Digital Ocean VPS or on a good old desktop computer.

 For more information about what is Cozy, you can check the [full version website](http://cozy.io).